tomcarver/Minx/README.md

     member-access = scope-valued-expression, "@", name

     # either of these acceptable as the last line of an indented scope
-    cast = expression, "as", expression
+    chain = expression, "as", expression